tsc-buddy/AZ-Firewall-Policy-Mgmt/optionOne/README.md

 - When type safety is critical
 - Simple, single-environment deployments

+---

+## ⚠️ Required: Azure Subscription ID

+Before deploying, edit `terraform.tf` and set the `subscription_id` value in the `provider "azurerm"` block to your Azure Subscription ID.

 ## 📝 Adding New Rules

 To add new rules, modify the `firewall_rule_collection_groups` variable in `terraform.tfvars`: